arzwa/MultilocusIsland/docs/draft-hapdip2.md

 dominance coefficient conditional on observing a divergent allele on the island (i.e. $f(s_i|X_i=1)$ and $f(h_i|X_i=1)$, see @eq:msbdfe).
-The distribution graphed in gray shows $f_\text{DFE}$, i.e. the marginal distribution of the selection and dominance coefficient for a random locus in the $L$-locus barrier (not considering migration).
+The distribution graphed in gray shows $f_\text{DFE}$, i.e. the marginal distribution of the selection and dominance coefficient for a random locus in the $L$-locus barrier in the absence of migration.
 We assumed $N_e\bar{s} = 20$ and $u/\bar{s} = 0.005$ for all results.
 \label{fig:diffdetail}
 ](/home/arthur_z/vimwiki/build/img/2023-06-25/dfe1.svg)